Vickie Dawn Jackson: Arrest, trial and imprisonment

-After being fired from the hospital, Jackson found herself a new job at a local grocery store, where she was arrested on July 16, 2002 on charges of four capital murders.
+After being fired from the hospital, Jackson found herself a new job at a local grocery store, where she was arrested on July 16, 2002, on four capital murder charges.
 She was remanded to await trial on $2 million bond, while the authorities continued to exhume and examine bodies for any further potential victims.
 Her trial was scheduled for October 2004, and a gag order was issued on the case, preventing lawyers from revealing the specifics aside from the fact that prosecutors would not seek the death penalty.
 In January 2004, Jackson was charged with an additional six murders, and her bond raised from $2 million to $6 million.

 Jackson's first trial would eventually result in a mistrial, as the judge determined that comments made by prosecutor Ralph Guerrero had prejudiced jurors towards the defendant.
 As a result, the venue for the upcoming trial was moved to San Angelo, and that new jury would be selected.
 Guerrero had told the jurors that investigators had located vials of Mivacron at Jackson's home, and suggested that her failing marriages and losing custody of her children might have been contributing factors for her decision to start killing her patients.

 At her second trial, FBI Special Agent David Burns testified against Jackson, revealing that in the course of several interrogations with her, he determined that she had killed the patients in fits for anger for being "too demanding", and that she had attempted to injure several others, including a 14-year-old girl and a 40-year-old woman suffering from Crohn's disease.
 When pressed as to why she felt the need to kill them, she simply replied that she did not know.
-In the end, Jackson pleaded no contest to the ten capital murders charges, accepting the life imprisonment terms in exchange for avoiding a jury trial and having her daughter testifying against her.
+In the end, Jackson pleaded no contest to the ten capital murder charges, accepting the life imprisonment terms in exchange for avoiding a jury trial and having her daughter testifying against her.
 Following her conviction, she released a statement via her attorney proclaiming her innocence and expressing her sympathy for the families of the victims, which was met with lukewarm reception.
 She and defense team attended an evidentiary hearing in 2015, seeking a new trial and a dismissal of writ, but no results have been reported of that endeavor.

 As of August 2021, she remains incarcerated at the Christina Melton Crain Unit in Gatesville, with her earliest possible parole date being in 2042.